 The course fee is £800.
 This includes BSA one-month membership, housing where self-catering facilities are available, breakfast, meals as specified in the program, required travel within Greece, museum and site fees, one-year museum pass, one-month 24h access to the BSA library.
 Not included are: international airfare to and from Greece and meals not included in the program.
 Incidental expenses are the participant’s responsibility.

 The course is limited to 12 places, and is open to students pursuing post-graduate degrees.
 Students are recommended to apply to their universities for financial support; a number of BSA-administered full and partial bursaries are available for students who would otherwise be unable to attend.
-We are currently seeking bursary funding for students and will update this page as soon as we know if bursaries will be available.

-Those interested in participating in the course should e-mail their application to the Assistant Director at assistant.director@bsa.ac.uk by Thursday 30 November 2024, with the title ‘Greek Numismatics course application’.
+Those interested in participating in the course should e-mail their application to the Assistant Director at assistant.director@bsa.ac.uk by Saturday 30 November 2024, with the title ‘Greek Numismatics course application’.
 The e-mail should have the following information:

 - The full name of the applicant, and university affiliation